AntelopeIO/leap/tests/performance_tests/README.md

 # Performance Harness Tests

-The `performance_test.py` script performs a binary search of EOS Token Transfers Per Second (TPS) range at configurable low test duration scoring each individual test scenario to find where TPS seems to be topping out.
-It does this by iteratively configuring and running `performance_test_basic.py` tests and analyzing the output to determine a success metric to continue the search.
-The script then proceeds to conduct an additional search with longer duration test runs at a narrowed TPS window around the discovered maximum TPS throughput.
+The Performance Harness is configured and run through the main `performance_test.py` script.
+The script's main goal is to measure current peak performance metrics through iteratively tuning and running basic performance tests.
+The current basic test works to determine the maximum throughput of EOS Token Transfers the system can sustain.
+It does this by conducting a binary search of possible EOS Token Transfers Per Second (TPS) configurations, testing each configuration in a short duration test and scoring its result.
+The search algorithm iteratively configures and runs `performance_test_basic.py` tests and analyzes the output to determine a success metric used to continue the search.
+When the search completes, a max TPS throughput value is reported (along with other performance metrics from that run).
+The script then proceeds to conduct an additional search with longer duration test runs within a narrowed TPS configuration range to determine the sustainable max TPS.
 Finally it produces a report on the entire performance run, summarizing each individual test scenario, results, and full report details on the tests when maximum TPS was achieved ([Performance Test Report](#performance-test))

 The `performance_test_basic.py` support script performs a single basic performance test that targets a configurable TPS target and, if successful, reports statistics on perfomance metrics measured during the test.
 It configures and launches a blockchain test environment, creates wallets and accounts for testing, configures and launches transaction generators for creating specific transaction load in the ecosystem.
 Finally it analyzes the performance of the system under the configuration through log analysis and chain queries and produces a [Performance Test Basic Report](#performance-test-basic).